pavlosdais/Quoridor/README.md

 The first player who reaches any of the squares opposite his baseline is the winner.

 ## **Ingame commands**
+The commands follow the protocol that can be viewed in detail (here)[http://quoridor.di.uoa.gr/qtp/qtp.html].
+In short:
 > **playmove** player position <br/>
   *example*: playmove white e2 - move white's pawn to E2